robolab-pavia/slr-kit/README.md

 ## `topic_report.py`

-- ACTION: Generate reports for various stats regarding topics and papers.
-The reports will be based on 2 templates, if they won't be found in the repository of this script, it will authomatically copy them from the directory `report_templates` into the script parent directory.
+- ACTION: Generate reports for various statistics regarding topics and papers.
+The reports will be based on 2 templates, if they are not found in the working directory of this script, they will be automatically copied from the directory `report_templates`.
-- INPUT: the RIS file containing data for all papers and the json docs file containing results from LDA.
+- INPUT: the RIS file containing data for all papers and the lda json file with the topics assigned to each document.
+This file is usually called `lda_docs-topics_<date>_<time>.json`.
-- OUTPUT: A directory named report<current timestamp>, containing a graph in png format and 3 tables in tex format.
-    Also a latex and a markdown template saved inside the directory, with the latter being already filled.
+- OUTPUT: A directory named `report<timestamp>`, containing a figure in png format called `reportyear.png` and a `table` directory with three tex files containing tables in tex format.
+Also, a latex and a markdown reports are saved inside the directory, with names `report_template.tex` and `report.md`.

+This script prepares reports with some statistics about the analyzed documents.
+The statistics are:

+* number of paper classified in each topic, pubblicated in each considered year.
+Since the `lda.py` script calculate, for each paper, the probabilities that the paper is about a certain topic, this statistic is calculated as a real number;
+* a plot of the statistic above;
+* the number of paper pubblished in each journal for each topic.
+This statistic is a real number for the same reason of the one above;
+* the number of paper pubblished in each journal in each considered year;

 ### Arguments